 If the MIC or AEAD decryption is valid and this message 2 is part of a fast BSS transition initial mobility domain association or an association started through the FT protocol, the Authenticator checks that all fields of the RSNE other than the PMKID List field and, if present, the RSNXE bitwise matches the fields from the (Re)Association Request frame and that the FTE and MDE are the same as those provided in the AP’s (Re)Association Response frame.
 If the MIC or AEAD decryption is valid and this message 2 is not part of a fast BSS transition initial mobility domain association and this message 2 is not part of an association started through the FT protocol, the Authenticator checks that the RSNE and, if present, the RSNXE bitwise matches that from the (Re)Association Request frame. (#2290)For MLO,

-validates that the affiliated STA MAC addresses are the same for each affiliated STA MAC address included in the Multi-Link element in the (Re)Association Request frame.
+if the non-AP MLD includes requested link(s) in the Basic Multi-Link element in the (Re)Association Request frame, validates that the affiliated STA MAC addresses are the same for each link (#5303) included in the Multi-Link element in the (Re)Association Request frame.

 If these are not exactly the same, the Authenticator uses MLME-DEAUTHENTI- CATE.request primitive to terminate the association.